 What People Are Saying

-A great idea for spreading the word of electric cars outside of news & media events.
-Also a good opportunity to show EVs that are less well known by public that isn’t a Tesla.
-Definitely worth a visit for any car or EV enthusiasts.
+The Electric Vehicle Discovery Centre is a great idea for spreading the word about electric cars outside of news and media events.
+It is also a good opportunity to showcase electric car models that are less well known by the public.
+Definitely worth a visit for any car or electric car enthusiast.

 Doing a good job educating the public about EVs and help in promoting them as the best sustainable solution to our car culture/mass transit that is presently dependent on fossil fuels… EVs go a long way toward ameliorating the dire effects of climate change and weaning us off our dependence on fossil fuels.”